Robert Galbreath Jr.: Early life

-Robert Galbreath Jr. was born to Robert and Sarah A. (née Hill) Galbreath on a farm in Pickaway County, Ohio on December 23, 1863.
+Robert Galbreath Jr. was born to Robert and Sarah A. (née Hill) Galbreath on a farm in Pickaway County, Ohio, on December 23, 1863.
 He evidently lived there until he decided to go to Kansas in 1884, where he met with David L. Payne.
-Payne would later achieve notability as leader of the Boomers (Oklahoma settlers) in Indian Territory.
+Payne later achieved notability as leader of the Boomers (Oklahoma settlers) in Indian Territory.
 However, Galbreath did not join the movement, but traveled on to California in 1889.
-It would seem that he did not find what he was seeking, because he returned to Indian Territory in 1889.
+He apparently did not find what he was seeking, because he returned to Indian Territory in 1889.
 Robert was joined by his younger brother, Herman.
 They entered the 1889 Land Rush for the Unassigned Lands.
 The pair claimed land near the present town of Hennessey.
-They soon sold the claim and moved to Edmond, where Robert served as town marshall and then deputy U.S. Marshal.
+They soon sold the claim and moved to Edmond, where Robert served as town marshal and then deputy U.S. marshal.

 Settling in Indian Territory

 Robert held a variety of jobs after arriving in Edmond, including serving as postmaster and starting a newspaper.
 In 1892, he married Mary Ellen Kivlehen.
 Robert participated in the 1893 Cherokee Outlet.
 Following that experience, he moved his family to Perry, where he published the Perry Evening Democrat.
-In 1895, he was appointed as a United States Commissioner headquartered in Shawnee.
-(At this time, to have a case for federal court, a commissioner was tasked to decide if enough evidence existed).
-In 1899, Galbreath moved to Oklahoma City to open a real estate business.
+In 1895, he was appointed as a United States commissioner headquartered in Shawnee.
+(At this time, to have a case for federal court, a commissioner would decide if enough evidence existed).
+In 1899, Galbreath moved to Oklahoma City to open a real-estate business.
 There, he formed a business partnership with Charles Colcord.